 The Shah Deniz field, discovered in 1999, is one of the world's largest natural gas and condensate fields.
 Shah Deniz Full Field Development is expected to have peak capacity of 565 Bcf (in addition to the 315 Bcf in Phase I), making it one of the largest gas development projects anywhere in the world.

-In 2011, Azerbaijan produced 631 billion cubic feet (Bcf) of dry natural gas and consumed 444 Bcf.
-Almost all of Azerbaijan's natural gas is produced in two offshore fields, the ACG complex and Shah Deniz.
+Almost all of Azerbaijan's natural gas is produced in two offshore fields—the ACG complex and Shah Deniz.
 The Shah Deniz natural gas and condensate field started producing in late 2006, making Azerbaijan a net gas exporter.
 The ACG field provides associated gas to the Azerigaz system for domestic use via an undersea gas pipeline to Sangachal Terminal at Baku.
 The Sangachal Terminal, located south of Baku, is one of the world's largest integrated oil and gas processing terminals.
 It receives, stores, and processes both crude oil and natural gas from the ACG fields and from Shah Deniz, then ships these hydrocarbons through the South Caucasus Pipeline (SCP) for export.

 The Shah Deniz field, discovered in 1999, is one of the world's largest gas and condensate fields.
 According to BP, the operator of the development, it has approximately 40 Tcf of natural gas in place.
 It is located on the deep water shelf of the Caspian Sea, in water depths of up to 1,600 feet.
-In the first quarter of 2013, the field produced about 951 MMcf/d of natural gas and about 55,300 bbl/d of condensate.
+According to BP, the field produced about 346 million cubic feet per day of natural gas and about 53,740 bbl/d of condensate in 2013.

-Shah Deniz Phase I development includes a fixed offshore platform, two subsea pipelines to bring the hydrocarbons ashore, and a new onshore gas-processing terminal adjacent to the existing oil terminal at Sangachal, near Baku.
-According to BP, since the start of Shah Deniz production in late 2006 until the end of the first quarter 2013, about 1.4 Tcf of natural gas and 85 million barrels of Shah Deniz condensate were exported to world markets.
+Shah Deniz Stage I development includes a fixed offshore platform, two subsea pipelines to bring the hydrocarbons ashore, and a new onshore gas-processing terminal adjacent to the existing oil terminal at Sangachal, near Baku.
+According to BP, since the start of Shah Deniz production in late 2006 until the end of 2013, Shah Deniz produced about 1.7 Tcf of natural gas and 100 million barrels of condensate.

-Shah Deniz Full Field Development (FFD) is expected to have peak capacity of 565 Bcf (in addition to the 315 Bcf in Phase I), making it one of the largest gas development projects anywhere in the world.
-It is expected to start producing in 2017 and supply European markets with natural gas sometime in 2019.
+Shah Deniz Stage 2, or Full Field Development (FFD), will have peak capacity of 565 Bcf (in addition to the 315 Bcf in Phase I) according to BP, making it one of the largest gas development projects in the world.
+Operators expect it to start producing in 2017 and supply European markets with natural gas in 2019.
 The development of Shah Deniz FFD is currently in the front-end engineering and design (FEED) phase.
 Transportation of Shah Deniz gas from the Caspian Sea to Europe will require enhancement of the existing pipelines and development of new infrastructure.